streptomyces/ThereYouR/002rstudio.md

 * Type commands in the _source_ editor.

-* To run a command from the _source_ editor place the cursor anywhere on that line and press Control-Enter.
+* To run a command from the _source_ editor place the cursor anywhere on that line and press `Control-Enter`.

-* You can also select multiple lines and then press Control-Enter to run all the selected lines.
+* You can also select multiple lines and then press `Control-Enter` to run all the selected lines.

-* Finally, you can use Control-Shift-Enter to source the entire script.
+* Finally, you can use `Control-Shift-Enter` to source the entire script.

 * The action happens in the _Console_ pane. i.e. any